-Meet our Governors
+Meet our Trustees

 They will be able to help you with any queries and direct you to the correct person/place.

-Debra joined as a parent governor in 2013, wanting to support to school where one of her three children is attending.
+Debra joined as a parent Trustee in 2013, wanting to support to school where one of her three children is attending.
 Following the school’s conversion to an academy in 2014 she has continued as a member of the academy trust.
 Debra was chair of the audit and resources committee for several years helping oversee the conversion to a single academy in 2014.
-She currently sits on the student progress committee and the head teacher’s performance review panel and is co-chair of the governing body.
+She currently sits on the student progress committee and the head teacher’s performance review panel and is co-chair of the Trustees body.

 With experience and qualifications in business and finance, Debra was previously a civil servant working for HMRC in various locations across the country.
 She spent time working in the technical aspects of taxation and latterly as a manager.
 She was involved in local re-structuring and managing the change process with staff.

 Debra has a keen interest in ensuring the services for children are as good as they can be and strongly believes in the voice of parent/carers.
 She helped set up Hampshire Parent Carer Network, a parent/carer forum and became their treasurer.
 She was also a trustee of a local Down Syndrome Support Group and helped create a new pathway for secondary aged children with a view to them moving into adulthood.
-Debra is keen to put children/young people at the heart of everything that we do and her training in person centered practices supports this.
+Debra is keen to put children/young people at the heart of everything that we do and her training in person centred practices supports this.